mcanlas/temporal-diagrams/docs/mermaid.md

 # Mermaid support

 [Mermaid](http://mermaid.js.org/) is a DSL for different types of diagrams.

-Notably, it can be written in GitHub Markdown documents and rendered automatically inline
+Notably, its rendering engine is based in JavaScript and is supported in GitHub's UI.

 ## Supported diagram types